turnwol7/ETHEREUM-ETL-PIPELINE/README.md

 Currently my deployment service is on the free tier, so you must run the orchestration from your dev environment on the dev-fix branch.

-The main branch is deployed but the orchestration is too heavy for my VM's so just run dagster locally to run the 3 minute schedule.
+The main branch is deployed but the orchestration is too heavy for my VM's on Render, so just run dagster locally to run the 3 minute schedule.

 See the README in each directory for specific setup instructions.

-Render Deployment
+Render Deployment here:

 https://ethereum-etl-pipeline-frontend.onrender.com/